István Vágó: Politics and views

 In January 2015, he joined the Democratic Coalition and became the leader of the party's media working group.

-As a member of the party's national presidency, DK XII.
-District Representative in September 2016, replacing Szabolcs Kerék-Bárczy, who left the party.
+In September 2016, Vágó was elected DK XII.
+District Representative to the party's national organization, replacing Szabolcs Kerék-Bárczy, who left the party.

-Hobbies
+Personal life and death

-Vágó plays the guitar since his early teens, and is the bassist of Hungarian band Favágók.
-He is a huge fan of The Beatles and Paul McCartney.
+Vágó played the guitar since his early teens, and was the bassist of Hungarian band Favágók.
+He was a fan of The Beatles and Paul McCartney.